"love is kind and patient, never jealous, boastful, proud nor rude

 altruistic love

-★buying a young person video games they've been wanting★
+★ purchasing a young person a good video game they've been yearning to play ★

-★giving people in homeless circumstance good food and water★
+★ giving people in homeless circumstance healthy food and water ★

 PRAGMA